Lightstreamer/Lightstreamer-kafka-connector/examples/quickstart-schema-registry/README.md

 - _schema-registry_

-  The added service, pointing to the mentioned Docker image, with full configuration of the security settings:
+  The added service, pointing to the mentioned Docker image, with full configuration of the security settings.

 - _kafka-connector_

   The new version of the [`adapters.xml`](./adapters.xml) includes:
-  - Enabling of the Confluent Schema Registry:
+  - Enabling of the Schema Registry:
     ```xml
     <param name="value.evaluator.schema.registry.enable">true</param>
     ```